janelia-flyem/NeuroProof/README.md

 * Algorithm to estimate uncertainty of graph and is predicted edge confidences
 * Tools to assess the amount of work required to edit/revise a segmentation
 * GUI front-end for visualizing segmentation results; interface for merging segments together
+* Algorithm for performing focused training using simple GUI
 * Simple and access-efficient graph-library implementation and straightforward conversion to powerful boost graph library
 * Data stack implementation that allows one to leverage image processing